Rotator Cuff Stretches and Exercises

 Also, don’t forget the common injury prevention techniques like, warming up properly and using a bit of old-fashioned common-sense.
 However, for the most part, stretching and strengthening are going to be your best defense against shoulder injury.
 Even if you don’t have a shoulder problem now, the following stretching and strengthening exercises could save you from a major trauma in the future.

-In the stretch to the left, simply stand upright and clasp your hands behind your back.
+Simply stand upright and clasp your hands behind your back.
 Keep your arms straight and slowly lift your hands upwards.
-Hold this stretch for about 15 to 20 seconds, then repeat it 3 to 4 times.
+Hold this stretch for about 20 to 30 seconds, then repeat it 2 to 3 times.

-In this stretch, stand with your arm out and your forearm pointing upwards at 90 degrees.
+Stand with your arm out and your forearm pointing upwards at 90 degrees.
 Place a broom stick or pole in your hand and let it fall behind your elbow.
 With your other hand, pull the bottom of the stick forward.
 Be especially careful with this stretch, it will put a large strain on the rotator cuff muscles and tendons.
-As above hold this stretch for about 15 to 20 seconds, then repeat it 3 to 4 times.
+As above hold this stretch for about 20 to 30 seconds, then repeat it 2 to 3 times.

 The recommendations on this page are a good starting point, but if you’ve injured your rotator cuff or you’re trying to recovery after shoulder surgery, take a look at our 7 Step Rotator Cuff Treatment System.